 - D. Each individual guided by this policy should be able to answer "yes" to all of these questions before taking action.

-- E. Each individual guided by this policy is responsible for the ethical business behavior of her/his subordinates as long there is evidence that the individual is aware of her/his subordinates behavior.
+- E. Each individual guided by this policy is responsible for the ethical business behavior of their subordinates as long there is evidence that the individual is aware of their subordinates behavior.
 Directors, executive officers, managers and supervisors must carefully weigh all courses of action suggested in ethical, as well as economic terms, and base their final decisions on the guidelines provided by this ethics of business conduct policy, the BSC organizational policies, as well as their personal sense of right and wrong.